CodeYourFuture/immersive-go-course/grpc-client-server/README.md

++++
-# GRPC Client and Server Communication
+title="GRPC Client and Server Communication" author="Laura Nolan"
++++

 Timebox: 3 days

-Learning objectives:
+## Learning objectives:

- * Learn what gRPC is and how it differs from HTTP
+- Learn what gRPC is and how it differs from HTTP
- * Understand what kinds of issues can occur in a real system and how to defend against them
+- Understand what kinds of issues can occur in a real system and how to defend against them
- * Learn what observability is, and what are some kinds of observability you'd find in use in production?
+- Learn what observability is, and what are some kinds of observability you'd find in use in production?

 ## What is gRPC?